 Definition

-A coinbase commitment is the general technique of placing a cryptographic hash or marker inside a block's coinbase transaction so that the data inherits the block's proof-of-work without altering the block header.
-Because the coinbase is a leaf of the regular transaction merkle tree, anything committed there is implicitly secured by the same hashing that protects the rest of the block, and adding such data is a backward-compatible soft fork rather than a network-splitting hard fork.
+A coinbase commitment is the general technique of placing a cryptographic hash or marker inside a block's coinbase transaction so that the committed data inherits the block's proof-of-work without altering the block header.
+Because the coinbase is a leaf of the regular transaction merkle tree, anything committed there is implicitly secured by the same hashing that protects the rest of the block — and adding such data is a backward-compatible soft fork rather than a network-splitting hard fork.
+It is one of Bitcoin's most quietly load-bearing design patterns: when the protocol needs to promise something new, the coinbase is where the promise gets carved.

 Why the coinbase is the chosen home

-The 80-byte block header has no spare room, and extending it would invalidate the assumptions of every node and miner.
-The coinbase transaction, by contrast, is uniquely flexible: it has a freely usable input script (the coinbase scriptSig) and can carry extra outputs.
-Committing protocol data there means older software simply ignores it as an unspendable output, while upgraded nodes enforce its meaning.
+The 80-byte block header has no spare room, and extending it would invalidate the assumptions of every node, miner, and ASIC in existence.
+The coinbase transaction, by contrast, is uniquely flexible: as the block's first transaction it has no real inputs, so its input script (the coinbase scriptSig) is a freely usable field, and it can carry extra outputs beyond the reward payout.
+Data committed there flows into the merkle root, which is in the header — so the commitment is bound to the proof-of-work at one remove.
+Older software simply ignores the extra output as unspendable data, while upgraded nodes enforce its meaning.
+That asymmetry — old nodes tolerate, new nodes enforce — is the exact shape of a soft fork.

 Common uses

-The most widely deployed example is the SegWit witness commitment, an OP_RETURN output carrying the witness merkle root.
-Merged mining inserts a commitment to an auxiliary chain's block.
-Proposals for UTXO-set commitments and other authenticated structures also lean on the coinbase as the natural anchor point.
+The most widely deployed example is the SegWit witness commitment: an OP_RETURN output in the coinbase carrying the root of a second merkle tree built over the witness data of every transaction in the block.
+Merged mining uses the same trick in the scriptSig, committing to an auxiliary chain's block so one round of SHA-256 work secures two chains at once.
+Research proposals for UTXO-set commitments and other authenticated data structures also lean on the coinbase as the natural anchor point.
 In every case the pattern is identical: hash the data, place the hash in the coinbase, and let proof-of-work do the rest.

 In Simple Terms

-A coinbase commitment is the general technique of placing a cryptographic hash or marker inside a block’s coinbase transaction so that the data inherits the…
+A coinbase commitment is the general technique of placing a cryptographic hash or marker inside a block’s coinbase transaction so that the committed data inherits…